 Democracy and Elections

-The spread of democracy around the world has been a significant achievement of our times.
+The spread of democracy around the world is one of the most significant achievements of our times.
 Elections sit at the heart of this, making possible the act of self-determination envisaged in the Charter of the United Nations.
 The Organization’s history is interwoven with elections extending back to shortly after its founding, when, in the late 1940s, it observed elections on the Korean Peninsula.
 During the subsequent era of trusteeship and decolonization, it supervised and observed plebiscites, referenda and elections worldwide.
-Today, as the call for democratic change becomes louder in the Middle East and North Africa region and elsewhere, the United Nations continues to be a trusted impartial actor providing electoral assistance to a broad range of countries, only at the request of Member States or based on a Security Council or General Assembly mandate.
+Today, the United Nations continues to be a trusted impartial actor providing electoral assistance to approximately 60 countries each year, either at the request of Member States or based on a Security Council or General Assembly mandate.

-The provision of electoral assistance by the United Nations is a team effort involving a number of programmes, funds, agencies and departments and is closely regulated by the General Assembly.
+The provision of electoral assistance by the United Nations is a team effort involving a number of programmes, funds, agencies and departments under the mandate provided by the General Assembly.

-The Under-Secretary-General for Political Affairs is designated by the General Assembly as the UN Focal Point for Electoral Assistance Activities, with a leadership role in ensuring system-wide coherence and consistency and in strengthening the institutional memory and the development, dissemination and issuance of United Nations electoral assistance policies.
+The Under-Secretary-General for Political Affairs is designated by the Secretary-General as the UN Focal Point for Electoral Assistance Activities, with a leadership role in ensuring system-wide coherence and consistency and in strengthening the institutional memory and the development, dissemination and issuance of United Nations electoral assistance policies.

-The Electoral Assistance Division, within the Department of Political Affairs, supports the United Nations Focal Point in ensuring system-wide coherence and consistency in the provision of United Nations electoral assistance.
+The Electoral Assistance Division, within the Department of Political Affairs (DPA), supports the United Nations Focal Point in ensuring system-wide coherence and consistency in the provision of United Nations electoral assistance.
 This includes undertaking electoral needs assessments, recommending parameters for all United Nations electoral assistance, advising on the design of projects, developing electoral policy, maintaining institutional memory, and providing technical guidance and support in the implementation of electoral projects.

 The United Nations Development Programme (UNDP) is the UN system’s main provider of technical electoral assistance, which is delivered as part of its mandate to lead democratic governance assistance at the country level.

 Other UN actors involved in providing electoral assistance include the Office of the High Commissioner for Human Rights, United Nations Volunteers, UN Women, the United Nations Office for Project Services, UNESCO, the Peacebuilding Fund, and the United Nations Democracy Fund.

 For the referendum on the independence of South Sudan, the United Nations Mission in Sudan and UNDP provided technical assistance through the UN Integrated Referendum and Electoral Division.
 The Secretary-General also established a Panel to monitor the referendum.
 (UN Photo)

-UN electoral assistance has been a crucial and successful component in peacekeeping, peacebuilding, and establishing democratic governance.
+United Nations electoral assistance has been a crucial and successful component in peacekeeping, peacebuilding, and in establishing and deepening democratic governance.
 As democracy has spread, so has the role of elections as the means to establish legitimate government.
-The United Nations has been engaged in elections in all regions of the world, with assistance provided recently in the Democratic Republic of the Congo, Liberia, Côte d’Ivoire, Lesotho, Kyrgyzstan, Timor-Leste, and Mexico to name just a few.
+The United Nations has been engaged in elections in all regions of the world, with assistance provided recently in the Afghanistan, Mali, Somalia, Jordan, Nepal, Bangladesh and Iraq,, to name just a few.
 In Tunisia for example, the UN supported civil society in the October 2011 National Constituent Assembly elections and continues to provide technical assistance to the national authorities.
 In Libya, an integrated UN team supported the Libyan authorities in organizing and conducting the General National Congress elections on 7 July 2012.
 In 2013, the United Nations provided technical and logistical support to Malian authorities in the conduct of Presidential elections.
 In addition, the United Nations is currently in the the process of supporting electoral reform in Afghanistan.

-It is recognized that addressing the capacity of an electoral management body in isolation will not necessarily produce free and fair elections.
+It is recognized that addressing the capacity of an electoral management body in isolation will not necessarily produce credible elections.
 There also needs to be a focus on the overall political environment in which the elections take place.
 The United Nations therefore also makes efforts to build capacity outside the electoral authorities.
-This involves working with voters, the media and civil society, as well as other actors and institutions of democratic governance such as parliament and the judiciary.
+This involves working with voters, the media, political parties and civil society, as well as other actors and institutions of democratic governance such as parliament and the judiciary.